dgerosa/writeapaper/README.md

 [github.com/dgerosa/writeapaper/blob/build/draft.pdf](https://github.com/dgerosa/writeapaper/blob/build/draft.pdf)

 There are two variables in `.github/workflows/writeapaper.yml` that you might want to change, which set the directory (`DIR`) and the filename (`FILE`) for the tex file you want to compile.

+TODO:
+- [ ] Add templates for several journals (those I care about)